validator/validator/README.md

 ### HTTP client (for fast command-line checking)

-You can also use `vnu.jar` from the command line to either send documents to a locally-running instance of the checker HTTP service— for fast command-line checking— or to a remote instance anywhere on the Web.
+You can also use `vnu.jar` from the command line to either send documents to a locally-running instance of the checker HTTP serviceーfor fast command-line checkingーor to a remote instance anywhere on the Web.

 To check documents locally, do this: